manthanvyas/MyReleaseDrafterTest/README.md

 # MyReleaseDrafterTest

-This is to test the release drafter for develop8 branch
+This is to test the release drafter for develop8 branch.